Fees & FAQs

 • Deeper Healing: Sometimes, even when we understand the “why” behind our struggles, there may be deeper emotional wounds that need tending to.
 Therapy can help you uncover and heal those parts of yourself for true long-term well-being.

-Remember, sustainable change happens when your mind and your emotions are aligned.
-I’m here to guide you through the entire process, even when the path gets a bit bumpy.
+Remember, sustainable change happens when your mind, body, and emotions are aligned.
+I am here to support and guide you through that process, even when the path feels a little bumpy.

 • Protecting Your Privacy: Insurance companies often demand detailed session notes and progress reports, compromising your right to confidentiality.
 Therapy should be a safe space where you can share freely, without fear of your personal information being scrutinized by external parties.